-This is also a good to time to emphasize the importance of removing bale wrap or twine.
-There are lots of good reasons to do this, reducing tag loss is just one of them.
+This is also a good time to emphasize the importance of removing bale wrap or twine.
+There are lots of good reasons to do this -- reducing tag loss is just one of them.
 You can also help reduce tag loss by simply having adequate feeder or bunk space and hay rings.

 I'll also emphasize proper placement in minimizing lost tags.
 Tags should be placed between the middle two ribs of the ear, about halfway from the head to the tip of the ear.
 If placed too low or too far from the head, they are more likely to get hung.
 Always use the correct tagging pliers and pin for the brand of tag you have.

 At the end of the day, tag retention is a common issue anywhere cattle are raised.
-A four-year tag retention study out of Canada, followed 2,000 calves, 1,000 yearlings and 700 cows four years, to report on viability of tag types, poor tag retention and the accuracy and availability of livestock traceability data.
+A tag retention study out of Canada followed 2,000 calves, 1,000 yearlings and 700 cows for four years to report on the viability of tag types, poor tag retention and the accuracy and availability of livestock traceability data.
 The overall tag retention rate for calves exceeded 96%.
 The retention rate for yearlings was 99%.
 But retention rates on mature cows dropped to 82% on average.
 I've seen some studies where losses varied from as low as 3% to as high as 35% for cows.

 Please contact your veterinarian with questions pertaining to the health of your herd or other animals.
 Every operation is unique, and the information in this column does not pertain to all situations.
 This is not intended as medical advice but is purely for informational purposes.